shermanlam/16720-CV-Final-Project/README.md

 This repository outlines Logan, Jack, and Sherman's journey to map the world with a single camera.
 Success TBD.

-##TODO List
+##TODO List (Feel free to add / remove)
-### Project Proposal
-- Finish writing overview
-- Write timeline
 - Read main paper ("Live Dense Reconstruction with a Single Moving Camera") in detail.
-- Skim other papers for useful information
+- Skim other papers for useful relevant info.